Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Best career alternative: Social media manager

 Thankfully, you can still work behind the scenes as a social media manager.
-Unlike influencers who need to be in front of people, you will be working on the backend as a social media manager.
+Unlike influencers who need to be in front of people, you can be working on the backend as a social media manager.
 The main responsibilities of a social media manager include establishing social media strategies to achieve the brand’s goals.

 Income potential: around $55,000 a year